-If you’re not finding the prices you want in your neighborhood, try the next one over to see if the prices are more in line with what you want to spend.
+If don’t the prices you want in your neighborhood, try the next one over to see if the prices.
+They may be more in line with what you want to spend.

-If you’re wondering about when to reserve a unit for storage, you’ll often be in a better situation if you check-in early.
-If you call ahead of time, depending on the unit and the management, you might be put on a list and told when that particular unit becomes available, noted Horn.
+You’ll often be in a better situation if you check-in early.
+Book online ahead of time or call.
+Depending on the unit and the management, you might be put on a list and told when that particular unit becomes available.

 If you just show up, there may be one or two units available, but you could get a smaller unit than you need, or a larger one than you want.